damien-dupre/dcu-r-tutorials/slides/slide_04_08.md

 # Reporting clean results

-Whereas being the most used output to linear regression models to read the data, the output of the `summary()` function are not the cleanest ever.
+While it is the most used output to read the data in linear regression models, the output of the `summary()` function is not the cleanest ever.
 Thankfully, many additional packages are providing alternative functions to read linear regression models.
 Because there are too many packages, I will focus only on two additional packages: {broom} and {papaja}.

 ---

 # Clean lm() with {broom}

-The {broom} package was created exactly for the purpose of cleaning output of the `lm()` function (https://cran.r-project.org/web/packages/broom/vignettes/broom.html).
+The {broom} package was created precisely for the purpose of cleaning output of the `lm()` function (https://cran.r-project.org/web/packages/broom/vignettes/broom.html).

 ```
 #install.packages("broom")